Renewable Energy: Facts, Stats & Best Green Tariffs

 Solar energy is one of the cleanest renewable energy sources there is, and new ways of harnessing it are continuously evolving.
 The most common source of extracting solar energy in Ireland is through solar panels.
 It is a commonly held misconception that Ireland doesn’t get enough sunlight to justify the use of solar panels.

 However, even during a particularly dull year Ireland still receives 70% of the sunlight that other sunnier places get, for example, Madrid.
-Solar panels are suitable for both home and business use and benefit from government subsidies, such as the SEAI better energy home grants.
+Solar panels are suitable for both home and business use and benefit from government subsidies, since solar panels are very expensive, such as the SEAI better energy home grants and specific solar panel grants.

 Photovoltaic panels work by using photovoltaic cells to convert sunlight into electricity while thermal solar panels work by directly transferring heat energy to water (which is warmed in the panel’s pipes), thus supplying hot water and eliminating the need for energy to be used to heat water.
 Solar PV panels are one of the world’s fastest-growing renewable electricity generation technologies, but uptake in Ireland has, until now, been relatively limited.